Painter602/EDLogReader/README.md

 # Vpl-LED-controller
-Script to change the LEDs on Virpil conrolers in responce to events in Elite Dangerous.
+Script to change the LEDs on Virpil controllers in response to events in Elite Dangerous.
-In.principal, this could be adaptabled to other JSON based log files.
+In principal, this could be adapted to other JSON based log files.

 # Required:
 1) Elite Dangerous game